MohamedHashim/Smelly_mars_rover/NOTES.md

 - Enahnce readbility of parsing position y
 - Enahnce readbility of parsing direction
 - Extract rotate left logic to a separate function
+- Extract rotate right logic to a separate function